 ANOs with Cooperative Agreements with FWS

-Alaska Nannut Co-management Council – polar bears (In process of establishing a cooperative agreement with FWS as the successor organization to Alaska Nanuuq Commission, which is no longer active)
+Alaska Nannut Co-management Council – polar bears (in process of establishing a cooperative agreement with FWS as the successor organization to Alaska Nanuuq Commission, which is no longer active)

-Alaska Eskimo Walrus Commission – Pacific walruses
+Eskimo Walrus Commission – Pacific walruses